 - A holder will not recognize taxable income for U.S. federal income tax purposes as a result of the receipt of subscription rights in the rights offering. - Except as otherwise provided below, a holder's tax basis in its subscription rights will depend on the relative fair market value of the subscription rights received by such holder and the common stock owned by such holder at the time the subscription rights are distributed.
 If either (i) the fair market value of the subscription rights on the date such subscription rights are distributed is equal to at least 15% of the fair market value on such date of the common stock with respect to which the subscription rights are received or (ii) the holder elects, in a statement attached to its U.S. federal income tax return for the taxable year in which the subscription rights are received, to allocate part of its tax basis in such common stock to the subscription rights in proportion to their respective fair market values on the date the subscription rights are distributed.
 If the subscription rights received by a holder have a fair market value that is less than 15% of the fair market value of the common stock will be allocated between the common stock and the subscription rights received by a holder on the date the subscription rights are distributed.
-If the subscription rights received by a holder nor the date the subscription rights are distributed, the holder's tax basis in its subscription rights will be zero unless the holder elects to allocate its adjusted tax basis in the common stock will be reduced to the extent any such tax basis is allocated to the subscription rights.
+If the subscription rights received by a holder have a fair market value that is less than 15% of the fair market value of the common stock owned by such holder in the manner described in clause (ii) of the previous sentence.
+A holder's tax basis in the common stock will be reduced to the extent any such tax basis is allocated to the subscription rights.
 The Company has not obtained, and does not currently intend to obtain, an appraisal of the fair market value of the subscription rights are distributed. - A holder that allows the subscription rights received in the rights offering to expire will not recognize any gain or loss, and no portion of the tax basis in the common stock owned by such holder with respect to which such subscription rights were distributed will be allocated to the unexercised subscription rights.
 If the subscription rights received in the rights offering expire without exercise after the holder disposes of the shares of the common stock with respect to which the subscription rights were received, then the tax considerations are unclear and the holder should consult its tax advisor. - A holder will not recognize any gain or loss upon the exercise of the subscription rights received in the rights offering.
 The tax basis in the common stock acquired through exercise of the subscription rights will equal the sum of the subscription price for the common stock and the holder's tax basis, if any, in the subscription rights, as described above.
 The holding period for the common stock acquired through exercise of the subscription rights will begin with and include the date the subscription rights are exercised in the manner set forth in this prospectus.